The views expressed by the host on this program are right.

 If you go to my website and you look at who pays taxes, and it's a chart that we leave up there every day, it never gets taken down.

-We are so close to reaching the 5050 point where half the nation's income earners don't pay any federal income tax.
+We are so close to reaching the 50-50 point where half the nation's income earners don't pay any federal income tax.

-And once we surpass that 50 50 point, and once it is a minority of income earners paying federal income taxes, you can kiss tax reform goodbye because the majority who is not paying taxes will never go along with it.
+And once we surpass that 50-50 point, and once it is a minority of income earners paying federal income taxes, you can kiss tax reform goodbye because the majority who is not paying taxes will never go along with it.

-Zilch zero, not uh never.
+Zilch, zero, not a never.

-Take quick time out, we will be back, we will continue in mere moments.
+We will continue in mere moments.

 Hi, welcome back.

-Uh one here's one thing.
+Here's one thing.

-Russia yesterday closed ranks with the U.S. and its European allies over Iran's suspect nuclear programs, abandoning a plan to allow Tehran to conduct some uranium enrichment programs on its own soil.
+Russia yesterday closed ranks with the U.S. and its European allies over Iran's suspect nuclear programs, abandoning a plan. to allow Tehran to conduct some uranium enrichment programs on its own soil.

-In the face of adamant U.S. opposition visiting Russian foreign ministry Sergei Levrov did not even raise Moscow's compromise idea in meetings yesterday with President Bush and Condoleezza Rice.
+In the face of adamant U.S. opposition, visiting Russian foreign ministry Sergei Levrov did not even raise Moscow's compromise idea in meetings yesterday with President Bush and Condoleezza Rice.

-The U.S. and leading European Union powers are demanding that Iran stop its secret nuclear weapons programs and are pushing for the UN Security Council to take action against Tehran.
+The U.S. and leading European Union powers are demanding that Iran stop its secret nuclear weapons programs and are pushing for the U.N.
+Security Council to take action against Tehran.

 We're supposed to work with the Iranians on a nuclear program, you dupe.